Free shipping in NL above €149.95! | Order now also a wall mount with your home charger!

 If you spend at least €2,500 on electric charging points (possibly in combination with an electric vehicle), you can use the MIA and Vamil schemes.

-With the Environmental Investment Deduction (MIA) you can write off up to 36% of the investment amount from the profit, on top of the usual investment deduction.
-In addition, in certain cases you can use the Vamil scheme, with which you can write off up to 75% of the investment costs.
-On the website of the RVO you will find an overview of the various subsidy schemes.
+With the Environmental Investment Deduction (MIA), you can write off up to 36% of your investment amount from your profit, in addition to the standard investment deduction.
+In certain cases, you can also use the Vamil scheme, which allows you to write off up to 75% of your investment costs.
+An overview of the various subsidy programs is available on the Netherlands Enterprise Agency (RVO) website.

 Also consider charging points for electric bicycles

-Thanks to the new bicycle lease scheme, it has become more attractive for employees to lease an (electric) bicycle since this year.
-As a result, electric bicycles are increasingly used for commuting.
-The battery of an electric bicycle can be charged at any power outlet at home using the supplied charger.
-The charging costs for this can be reimbursed using the free space in the work costs scheme (WKR).
+Thanks to the new bicycle leasing scheme, leasing (electric) bicycles has become more attractive for employees since this year.
+As a result, electric bicycles are increasingly being used for commuting.
+The battery of an electric bicycle can be charged at any household outlet using the included charger.
+Charging costs are reimbursed using the allowance in the work-related costs scheme (WKR).

-Do you also want to offer your employees the possibility to charge their bicycles at the office?
-Make sure that they have access to a covered, dry and lockable bicycle shed with power outlets.
+Would you also like to offer your employees the option of charging their bikes at the office?
+Make sure they have access to a covered, dry, and lockable bike shed with power outlets.

-ANWB joins forces with Eneco for installation of charging stations
+ANWB joins forces with Eneco for the installation of charging stations

-ANWB, in collaboration with Eneco, has recently started offering charging stations for home and office use.
-We deliver and install the charging station including a hosting contract.
-This gives you a personal digital environment with an overview of all charging transactions and costs incurred.
+ANWB, in partnership with Eneco, recently started offering charging stations for homes and offices.
+We supply and install the charging station, including a hosting contract.
+This gives you a personalized digital environment with an overview of all charging transactions and costs incurred.
 We can automatically settle the charging costs for you and your employees with your company.
-It is possible to connect the charging stations to existing solar panels.
-This makes the charging stations even more sustainable and often profitable.
-Even if you do not have solar panels, we ensure that the electricity consumed is 100% sustainable.
+It's possible to connect the charging stations to existing solar panels, making them even more sustainable and often profitable.
+Even if you don't have solar panels, we ensure that the electricity you use is 100% sustainable.